smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 _Expected:_

-2. SDL checks if Navi interface is available on HMI
+2. SDL validates parameters of the request
-3. SDL checks if SendLocation is allowed by Policies
+3. SDL checks if Navi interface is available on HMI
-4. SDL checks if deliveryMode is allowed by Policies
+4. SDL checks if SendLocation is allowed by Policies
-5. SDL validates other parameters of RPC
+5. SDL checks if deliveryMode is allowed by Policies
-6. SDL transfers the request with valid and allowed parameters to HMI
+6. SDL transfers the request with allowed parameters to HMI
 7. SDL receives response from HMI
 8. SDL transfers response to mobile app